webben-de/code-challenge/README.md

 Update existing Entry and save it into database

 ### Delete:
-Delte a Entry from the list (Preferable with a modal confirmation)
+Delete a entry from the list (Preferable with a modal confirmation)

 ### Preparing:
 You need Docker Compose and Node>=16 installed on your local machine